Topics Map > Campus Services > E-Learning > Canvas

 Engage - Sample language for syllabi and Canvas courses using a publisher Digital Learning Tool (DLT)

 This document provides example language an instructor may consider including in a course when using a publisher-supported Digital Learning Tool (DLT) for eTexts and supporting software.

 As noted in the Engage Best Practices for Instructors document, students have a more positive experience with eTexts and DLTs when their instructors are proactive in managing expectations.
-The text below should be modified for your specific course to inform students of what to expect if are using Engage for your DLT.
+The text below should be modified for your specific course to inform students of what to expect if you are using Engage for your DLT.
 Text in brackets [like this] is meant to be either customized for your particular course or meant as a general suggestion.
+If you’re unsure of the publisher’s support site, you can use this document to help find it.

 As noted in the Course Guide, this course is using a publisher Digital Learning Tool (DLT) through Engage.
 Your eText(s) is/are available from [Publisher Tool Name] in your Canvas course page.
 We will be using [Title of text, edition] by [author] ([ISBN if available]).

-[Be sure to explain to your students why you chose to use the DLT and eText, and how you will them throughout the semester.
+[Be sure to explain to your students why you chose to use the DLT and eText, and how you will use them throughout the semester.

 To access your DLT and associated eText(s), follow these steps: